try-with-prince/static_context_2/README.md

 {

-System.out.println(New.a);	//you can not aceess non static varriable from static context.
+System.out.println(New.a);	//non-static variable a cannot be referenced from a static context

   System.out.println("in Test class");